Skip to content

 Die Mini-Me Puppentrage für Kinder

-When mom or dad carry the baby in the baby carrier, the big siblings usually want to do the same.
-With our doll carrier, children from 18 months can playfully emulate their parents and carry thei...
+When mom or dad carry the baby in the baby carrier, the older siblings usually want to imitate this.
+With our doll carrier, children from 18 months can playfully imitate their parents and carr...

 Read more